Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan Bar Review Cost

-When evaluating which bar review course is best for their needs, students frequently look to the nature of the prep companies’ bar curriculum.
+When evaluating bar review courses, you need to look at each prep company’s overall bar curriculum.
+This is the critical test (at least for us).
 Are the lessons engaging and comprehensive?
-Are the prep books detailed?
+Are the prep books balanced between detail and brevity?
 Is the practice work high quality?

 These are very important questions, and should all be answered in the affirmative before dropping thousands of dollars on a course.
-Fortunately for Kaplan, they nail every one of these vital categories with a resounding YES.
+And fortunately for Kaplan, they get a solid grade in every one of these categories (unlike their peers).

 Kaplan’s bar review curriculum is undeniably thorough and high-quality.
-Crafted by their team of licensed attorneys, in-house MBE experts and knowledgeable instructors, the Kaplan study plan will absolutely leave you prepared for the exam if completed.
+They have a massive team of licensed attorneys, in-house MBE experts, and knowledgeable instructors, and it shows.

 A typical Kaplan MBE practice question